 This Annual Information Form refers to trademarks, including Alumacraft[®], BRP[®], Can-Am[®], Lynx[®], Manitou[®], Quintrex[®], Rotax[®], Sea-Doo[®] and Ski-Doo[®] in respect of its main brands, which trademarks are protected under applicable intellectual property laws and are the property of the Company.
-Solely for convenience, the Company's trademarks and tradenames referred to in this Annual Information Form may appear without the [®] or TM symbol, but such references are not intended to indicate, in any way, that the Company will not assert, to the fullest extent under applicable law, its rights to these trademarks and tradenames.
+Solely for convenience, the Company's trademarks and tradenames referred to in this Annual Information Form may appear without the [®] or [TM] symbol, but such references are not intended to indicate, in any way, that the Company will not assert, to the fullest extent under applicable law, its rights to these trademarks and tradenames.
 All other trademarks used in this Annual Information Form are the property of their respective owners.

-Corporate Social Responsibility (CSR)
+Corporate Social Responsibility ("CSR")

 The Company is committed to Corporate Social Responsibility and more specifically to the environment, product safety, health and safety, social well-being and economic prosperity everywhere it operates.
 The Company recognizes that these factors are fundamental to its growth and success.
-Supported by Senior Management, its Board of Directors is the ultimate steward of environmental, social and governance ("ESG") matters.
-For the past few years, the Company has published its corporate social responsibility performance.
-The latest CSR report (FY21) constitutes a comprehensive overview of the Company's ESG framework and the priority issues relevant to its business and stakeholders.
-This report is available for information purposes only on the Company's website at www.brp.com.
+Supported by Senior Management and the Nominating, Governance and Social Responsibility committee, which has been delegated with the authority to annually review and assess the Company's policies and practices with respect to its corporate social responsibility program, the Board of Directors is the ultimate steward of ESG matters.